 - Joining others in their mess of life because we’re all a bit messy

 Integrity, honesty, and authenticity cost nothing financially.
 So if you’re worrying you aren’t attracting millennials because of your budget, think again.
-Some authenticity and honesty from your church and leaders can go a long way in reaching younger generations.
+Some authenticity and honesty from your church leadership can go a long way in reaching younger generations.

 4. Communicate Intentionally